 Gilead won a June 6 federal appeal against Merck, voiding a $200 million award to Merck after the company initially successfully claimed Gilead’s Sovaldi and Harvoni Hepatitis C drugs had infringed on its patents.

-patent law to its original intent allows companies to spend millions defending patents – money that would be better used making drugs more affordable and accessible.
+Tahir Amin, executive director of the Initiative for Medicines, Access and Knowledge, told the Northern California Record that not applying U.S. patent law to its original intent allows companies to spend millions defending patents – money that would be better used making drugs more affordable and accessible.